hamzakhalidhk/RFID-Software/README.md

         print(row)
     self.tree.insert("", 0, text="FETCHED --- >", values=(date, v, c, p))

-# How to make changings for your customized data?
+# How to make changings for your personal data?
 You need to make the following changes for your own data:

 1. You need to change the Arduino code which is sending data to COM port.